Dr. Patel

 Aftercare Following Treatment for Gum Recession

-The recovery period following treatment of gum recession will depend upon the what type of treatment you receive.
-More intensive surgical interventions may require that you stick to a soft food diet while your recover, as well as medication to relieve discomfort and/or antibiotics to prevent infection from developing.
+The recovery period following treatment of gum recession will depend on the type of treatment you receive.
+More intensive surgical interventions may require that you stick to a soft food diet while you recover, as well as medication to relieve discomfort and/or antibiotics to prevent infection from developing.
 Regardless of which type of treatment you receive, the most important thing you can do to maximize the benefits and longevity of your treatment is to practice good oral hygiene habits, such as brushing your teeth twice daily and flossing at least once daily, ideally every time you brush your teeth.
 It is also important to practice proper brushing and flossing techniques.
-In addition to practicing consistent and proper oral selfcare, it is also important to schedule regular checkups every six months.
-By maintaining a consistent oral health care routine, you will significantly reduce your risk for developing additional periodontal issues and will continue enjoying a bright and healthy smile.
+In addition to practicing consistent and proper oral self-care, it is also important to schedule regular checkups every six months.
+By maintaining a consistent oral health care routine, you will significantly reduce your risk of developing additional periodontal issues and will continue enjoying a bright and healthy smile.

 Gum Recession Cost

-There are a range of factors that can impact the final cost of treating gum recession, such as the severity of your case, any associated procedures that will need to be performed prior to or along with this treatment, as well as your insurance plan.
+There are a range of factors that can impact the final cost of treating gum recession, such as the severity of your case, any associated procedures that will need to be performed prior to or along with this treatment, and your insurance plan.
 Our team is committed to helping you complete necessary paperwork, schedule appointments, and answer any questions you have concerning billing.
-For patients who have insurance plans, we do request you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.
+For patients who have insurance plans, we do request that you submit medical/dental insurance information with your New Patient Paperwork to expedite this process.

-Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial polices:
+Please note: to reduce costs to our patients while still ensuring that we can provide the highest level of care, we have the following financial policies:

 - We accept Discover, Visa, MasterCard, and American Express

-- Full payment is due after services rendered
+- Full payment is due after services are rendered

 - Payment plan options are available via www.CareCredit.com